RodeoYeeHa/behave2unitgen/README.md

 behave2unitgen
 ==============

-ATTENTION!!!
-THIS DESCRIPTION IS STILL IN PROGRESS!!!

-Behave2UnitGen generated executable JUnit-Testcases from a set of given Story-files.
-It uses ASM to generate the Testcases.
+Behave2UnitGen generates executable JUnit test cases from a set of given story files.
+It uses ASM to generate the test cases.

 The project depends on JBehave: http://jbehave.org